 Popping out from their mothers as bag of skin and bone a new born long white coated seal pup weighs in at around 10 to 14kg.
-By 15 days onwards the pup will have moulted its long white fur to reveal a coat that will keep the same pattern for life.
+By 15 days onwards the pup will have lost (moulted) its long white fur to reveal a grey/white coat that will keep the same pattern for life.
 By weaning at 17 to 21 days a healthy pup may have put on 10kg a week becoming a whopping 40kg fully functioning seal.

 Eventually hunger drives all pups seawards in search of food, but their mothers have never shown then what to eat or how to feed and some pups never climb the steep trial and error / process of elimination learning curve they need to survive.

 After leaving their natal site, seal pups enter their post weaning dispersal stage where they explore the open ocean presumably making mental maps of all the new places they discover.
 A pup rescued in Cornwall is known to have traveled over 1000km during its first three months of life visiting four different countries across the Celtic Sea along the way.

 Moulted pups don’t know seal etiquette and will haul out wherever they get tired making them very vulnerable to human disturbance.
 As their fat reserves are used up from their inefficient feeding skills repeated disturbance may prove fatal and it is a sad fact that 40 to 75% of seals don’t survive to see their second birthday.

 Those that do survive become juveniles.
 They tend to like their own company or the company of other juveniles.
 They go through a long first annual moult as their fur loses its structure and colour, becoming orangey brown.